PO Box 354

 147 Park Street

 There is a limit of two items per person and appraisals will cost $3 per item.
-The speaker will begin appraising items at 7:30 p.m.
-The Society will host a short business meeting at 7 pm. preceding the appraisals.
+Wackowski will begin appraising items at 7:30 p.m.
+The North Reading Historical and Antiquarian Society will host a short business meeting at 7 pm. preceding the appraisals.

 For more information contact Ginny Mills at (978) 857-6138 or info@ nreadinghistory.org